Administer your IoT Central application

 Manage application settings

-Change application name
+Change application name and URL

-For more information about using images in an Azure IoT Central application, see Prepare and upload images to your Azure IoT Central application.
+To change the application image, see Prepare and upload images to your Azure IoT Central application.

 Copy an application